Tyler Danish: Chicago White Sox

-2019–2021 seasons
+Seattle Mariners

 On December 18, 2018, Danish signed a minor-league contract with the Seattle Mariners.
 In six appearances (four starts) with the Tacoma Rainiers of the Pacific Coast League, he had an 0–4 record with a 21.26 ERA.
 He was released on May 24, 2019.

+New Britain Bees

 On June 19, 2019, Danish signed with the New Britain Bees of the Atlantic League of Professional Baseball, an independent baseball league.
 In 19 relief appearances, he pitched to a 4–2 record with a 6.08 ERA.
 He became a free agent after the season.

+Sioux Falls Canaries

 On April 4, 2020, Danish signed with the Sussex County Miners of the independent Frontier League.
 On August 5, 2020, Danish signed with the Sioux Falls Canaries of the American Association.
 In seven appearances (six starts) with Sioux Falls, he had a 4–0 record with a 2.13 ERA.
 On October 27, 2020, Danish was returned to Sussex County.

+Los Angeles Angels

 On May 19, 2021, before the start of the Frontier League season, Danish signed a minor league contract with the Los Angeles Angels organization.
-In 32 total appearances, mostly in relief and primarily at the Triple-A level, he had a 5–3 record with a 3.84 ERA while striking out 79 batters in 70 1/3 innings pitched.
+In 32 total appearances split between the Triple–A Salt Lake Bees and Double–A Rocket City Trash Pandas, he pitched primarily in relief and had a 5–3 record with a 3.84 ERA while striking out 79 batters in 70 1/3 innings pitched.